-- 1. Operate the engine at a fast idle and monitor the pressure at the gauge. - 2.
-Listen for the air pressure governor to cut out (indicated by a pressure discharge from the air dryer and a halt to the rise of the gauge needle).
-The air governor should cut out the air compressor at about 125 psi. - 3.
+- 1. Operate the engine at a fast idle and monitor the pressure at the gauge. - Listen for the air pressure governor to cut out (indicated by a pressure discharge from the air dryer and a halt to the rise of the gauge needle).
+The air governor should cut out the air compressor at about 125 psi.
+Operate the engine at idle - 3.
 Operate the engine at idle. - 4.
 Apply and release the brake pedal to reduce the air tank pressure.
 The compressor should cut in at about 110 psi (indicated by a rise in the pressure at the gauge)